Controlled access zone and air restrictions

 - These temporary restrictions will apply to all unauthorized aircrafts, including drones, within the designated no-fly zone.

-- We are working closely with Transport Canada and other aviation partners to ensure that these measures are clearly understood and do not unnecessarily impact essential air services.
+- We are working closely with our aviation partners, including Transport Canada, the Canadian Armed Forces and NAV CANADA, to ensure that these measures are clearly understood and do not unnecessarily impact essential air services.

 - We encourage anyone with concerns or questions about airspace restrictions to reach out through our dedicated communication channels.